 At the foreclosure auction, bidders will be given a chance to bid on the home.
 If the high bid is equal to or greater than the amount owed, the high bidder will take possession of the home following the redemption period, if there is one.
 Otherwise, the bank will end up taking ownership of the home.

 The Redemption Period

-If there is a redemption period, you will have a certain period of time after the home is sold at auction during which you can come up with the balance owed on the home and redeem the home.
-The redemption period is often between 6-12 months.
+If there is a redemption period, you will have a certain period of time after the home is sold at auction, during which you can come up with the balance owed on the home and redeem the home.
+The redemption period is often between six to twelve months.

 This gives the homeowner a chance to try to find a buyer for the home in order to pay off the loan balance.
 Even if you cannot find a buyer, you are entitled to stay in the home during the redemption period.
 During this time, you are basically living rent-free in the home.
 It's a good idea to use this time to save money to rent another home or apartment.